foundry-rs/book/src/projects/clone-a-verified-contract.md

 {{#include ../output/clone_contract/forge-clone:command}}
 ```

-This creates a new directory `WETH9`, configures it as a foundry project and clone all the source code of the contract into it.
+This creates a new directory `WETH9`, configures it as a foundry project and clones all the source code of the contract into it.
 This also initializes a new `git` repository.

 ```sh
 {{#include ../output/clone_contract/forge-clone:output}}